saminyc/Subway_Data_Analysis/README.md

 ## Results

 The analysis reveals trends in subway incidents over time, highlighting months with higher incident counts.
 The visualizations provide insights into the distribution of incidents across different categories and days of the week.
+Some key insights found:
+- The highest amount of incidents occured in the month of December: 286
+- The lowest amount of incidents occurred in the month of April: 197
+- More incidents occurred in B Division Tracks (1182) than A Division Tracks (1469)
+- There are 4 unlabeled trains or their names have not been identified.
+- Line 6 has the highest number of incidents: 218 while S Rock has the lowest: 2 through the span of 4 years.
+- More accidents occurred during the weekdays (2372) than the weekends (283)
 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, please open an issue or submit a pull request.